bradleyboehmke/bradleyboehmke/_posts/2016-05-20-a-correlation-significance-curve.md

 ---

 <a href="http://bradleyboehmke.github.io"><img src="http://bradleyboehmke.github.io/figure/source/a-correlation-significance-curve/2016-05-20-a-correlation-significance-curve/correlation.png" alt="Significance of Correlation" style="float:left; margin: 0px 5px -5px 0px; width: 19%; height: 19%;"></a>
 Correlation provides a good (initial) indication of association; however, people often throw correlation values around without considering their significance.
-Although there is debate<sup><a href="#fn1" id="ref1">1</a></sup> regarding what levels of correlation align with the strength of correlation (i.e. strong, moderate, and weak), we should also be aware that sample size is an influencing factor for whether a correlation is statistically significant or not.
+Although there is debate[^debate] regarding what levels of correlation align with the strength of correlation (i.e. strong, moderate, and weak), we should also be aware that sample size is an influencing factor for whether a correlation is statistically significant or not.
 Just this week at work, I had a conversation that highlighted this.
 <!--more-->

 I was running some initial exploratory data analysis on a smaller data set and was reporting some simple correlations to a colleague.
 I was identifying weak to moderate correlations and I outlined which correlations were statistically significant (at *p* < .05) and which were not.
 This caught my colleague off guard and he asked me to help him "understand how a relatively low correlation produces a very significant p-value."